 - Salt your flat iron steaks on both sides and let them sit, uncovered, in the fridge up to overnight, and at least 1 hour.
 I like to set them on a rack over a tray to catch any juices.
 This preseasons your meat and will help develop a better crust on the grill.

-- Get you grill very hot and clean and oil your grates as I described above.
+- Get your grill very hot and clean and oil your grates as I described above.
 When you start this process, take your steaks out of the fridge to warm up a bit.
-You still want them cool, though, so no more than about 20 minutes.
+You still want them cool, though, so no more than about 15 minutes.

 - Grill your flat iron steaks hard on one side, a good 5 minutes without touching them.
 Flip and grill to the doneness you like, anywhere from 2 to 10 minutes, depending on the heat and the thickness of your steak.
 Use the finger test for doneness to determine this.